You are no longer required to follow these guidelines. We encourage you to use these guidelines as they are still useful in some settings.

 - number of people present;

-- ventilation considerations (indoor versus outdoor); and
+- ventilation considerations (for example, indoor versus outdoor); and

 - sharing of objects, etc.